Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Teacher-student scheme

 \section{Teacher-student scheme}

-Even though many architectures have been introduced for the realization of quantum perceptrons, the direct comparison of them has not been performed.
-Here, we introduce the teacher-student scheme that aims to bridge this gap.
-We systematically compare the two aforementioned architectures (dissipative QP and re-uploading quantum model), but the scheme could be used for any circuits.
-The main idea is that one architecture (for example the dissipative QP) will play the role of the teacher and generate the labels that will be used to train the student (for example the re-uploading quantum model).
-In that way, we avoid to generate artificial data sets, such as e.g the circle data set in \cite{data_re-uploading}, that could possibly favour one of the architectures.
-With the teacher-student scheme, we directly see the data structures that each architecture can generate and how well these structures are learned from the other architecture.
+Here, we introduce the teacher-student scheme that aims to to benchmark different realizations of QP and QNN against each other.
+We systematically compare the two aforementioned architectures (QP and RU see Fig.\ref{fig1}), but the scheme could be used for any circuits.
+The main idea is that one architecture (for example the QP) will play the role of the teacher and generate the labels that will be used to train the student (for example the re-uploading quantum model).
+Thus, we avoid to generate artificial data sets, such as e.g the circle data set in \cite{data_re-uploading}, that could possibly favour one of the architectures.
+With the teacher-student scheme, we directly see the data structures that each architecture can generate and how well other architectures could learn them.